-Updated July 2024.
-For me, this is the time of year for a good gin & tonic, and judging by a shortage of tonic waters at the local grocery stores right now, I’m not the only one who thinks so.
+Updated November 2025.
+For me, this is the time of year for a good gin & tonic, and judging by the shortage of tonic waters at the local grocery stores right now, I’m not the only one who thinks so.
 I thought it would be a good time to update the recipe in this article from July 2014.
 Don’t want to make your own?
-I have our ratings of commercial tonic waters which you can read here.
+Our ratings of commercial tonic waters are available here.

 One cool spring evening, I spotted an article in Imbibe magazine that extolled the virtues of making tonic water from scratch.
-It included the much-loved recipe from Kevin Ludwig, the bartender at Park Kitchen at the time.
-It caught my eye as gin and tonic is my drink of choice.
+It included the much-loved recipe from Kevin Ludwig, then a bartender at Park Kitchen.
+It caught my eye; gin and tonic is my drink of choice, after all.
 Six or seven ingredients.
-The entire process boiled down to a few pictures.
+A few pictures.
 How simple!
 What could go wrong?

-You’d think after years of cooking experience, I’d know better.
-I was about to be reminded how many things can go wrong.
+You’d think that after years of cooking experience, I’d know better.
+I was about to receive a vivid reminder of just how many things can go wrong.

 I quickly scanned the article.
-Assembling the ingredients was not difficult:
+Assembling the ingredients wasn’t difficult:

-1. Track down a source for cinchona bark also known as quinine.
-Fool that I am, I ordered a pound, which will last me until the end of my days so order the smallest bag you can find.
-The powdered form is best, as I’ve found that grinding the bark yourself doesn’t give the same extraction, though it will work in a pinch and is faster to filter.
-It is hard to get locally, but you can find it on Amazon.com.
-If you are ecologically minded, look for a company that practices sustainable harvesting.
+1. Track down a source for cinchona bark, also known as quinine.
+Fool that I am, I ordered an entire pound—enough to last me until the end of my days—so order the smallest bag you can find.
+The powdered form is best; I’ve found that grinding the bark yourself doesn’t give the same extraction, though it works in a pinch and filters faster.
+It’s hard to get locally, but you can find it on Amazon.com.
+If you’re ecologically minded, look for a company that practices sustainable harvesting.

-2. Next, find citric acid.
-I’d never noticed it in the store before, but I tracked it down in the bulk foods section at a local market.
-You can also find it on Amazon.
-I scooped some of the white powder that looked suspiciously like a street drug into a plastic bag and headed home, hoping I wouldn’t get pulled over for some minor traffic violation on the way.
+2. Find citric acid.
+I’d never noticed it in the store before, but I eventually tracked it down in the bulk foods section of a local market.
+You can also find it on Amazon.com.
+I scooped some white powder – something that looked suspiciously like a street drug – into a plastic bag and headed home, hoping I wouldn’t get pulled over for a minor traffic violation on the way.

-I’m not patient ordering things over the internet.
-Once the credit card is accepted, I’m looking out the window, waiting for the UPS truck to deliver the goods.
-How can it be, that in these days of the internet and miracle inventions, some sort of appliance in the kitchen doesn’t ding and proffer forth my quinine as soon as the credit card goes through?
-Anyway, after five days of waiting, I’d run out of store-bought tonic water and was grumpy.
+Unfortunately, I am not patient when ordering things online.
+Once the credit card is accepted, I immediately start looking out the window, waiting for the UPS truck.
+How is it that in this age of internet miracles, there isn’t an appliance in the kitchen that dings and produces quinine the instant the credit card goes through?
+After five days of waiting, I ran out of store-bought tonic water and became increasingly grumpy.

-That evening after a particularly lousy day there was a quiet rapping on my door.
+That evening, after a particularly lousy day, there came a quiet rapping on my door.
 The dog and I looked at each other and decided it was the crazy lady down the hall, so I didn’t answer.
-It wasn’t until two hours later when I took him for a walk, that I nearly fell over the little cardboard box next to my door.
-A small amount of brown powder was spilling onto the yellow carpet.
+Not until two hours later, when I took him out for a walk, did I nearly trip over the small cardboard box sitting at my door.
+A dusting of brown powder was spilling onto the yellow carpet.

-The dog could wait a moment.
-I brought the dusty mess inside, and, wetting my finger, dipped it into the quinine.
-I put my taste buds on high alert, ready to find the subtleties as I raised it to my mouth.
-It was, as they say, a regrettable error.
-My lips involuntarily slammed shut.
+The dog could wait.
+I brought the dusty mess inside and, wetting my finger, dipped it into the quinine.
+I put my taste buds on high alert, ready to detect its subtleties.
+This was, as they say, a regrettable error.
+My lips slammed shut.
 I wanted to wash my tongue with soap.
-It was horrible; a foul, acrid taste akin to waking up face down in an Irish peat bog after one too many drinks; and not in a good way.
+It was horrible—a foul, acrid taste akin to waking up face-down in an Irish peat bog after one too many drinks, and not in a good way.

-Undaunted, I opened the box, and then a bag, and, inside that, another bag (lots of good they did), and watched as a fine brown powder rose and hung in the air before settling all over the kitchen.
+Undaunted, I opened the box, then a bag, then another bag (they did precious little good), and watched a fine brown powder rise, hang in the air, and settle over the entire kitchen.
 Interesting.
-I walked the dog and considered the possibilities.
-Yes, I could do the reasonable thing and wait until the next day, but it was only ten on a Friday night.
-Twenty minutes later my simple syrup was boiling away, I’d added the other ingredients and was looking forward to the famous Park Kitchen gin and tonic.
+I walked the dog and considered my options.
+I could wait until the next day, but it was only ten on a Friday night.
+Twenty minutes later, my simple syrup was boiling, the other ingredients were added, and I was looking forward to the famous Park Kitchen gin and tonic.

-In retrospect, I now realize that I was a fool.
-The Imbibe article mentioned that it “can take a while to filter out the quinine” -the understatement of the year.
+In retrospect, of course, I now realize I was a fool.
+The Imbibe article mentioned that it “can take a while to filter out the quinine,” the understatement of the year.
 I strained it through a sieve, then cheesecloth.
 Nothing changed.
-Set up a cone, carefully pouring the syrup into a paper filter.
-It started running through, coming out a beautiful honey brown.
+I set up a cone and carefully poured the syrup into a paper filter.
+It began running through in a beautiful honey-brown stream.
 Ahaha!
-I cried, just before the promising stream slowed to a few drops and stopped, the filter impossibly clogged.
+I cried, just before the flow slowed to a few drops and stopped, the filter impossibly clogged.
 A scant teaspoon shimmered in the measuring cup below.

-I’m not easily daunted by cooking.
-Soon every sieve in the house was lined with a coffee filter, slowly dripping my elixir into bowls and cups.
-I set them all over the kitchen counter, balancing the sieve handles on spice jars to keep them from falling.
-With methodical precision I moved from filter to filter, emptying-replacing-emptying-replacing, always careful not to lose any of that beautiful tonic.
-I was a filtering machine and by one in the morning I had enough to make a drink, and, with shaking hand, raised it to my lips.
+I’m not easily daunted in the kitchen.
+Soon, every sieve in the house was lined with a coffee filter, slowly dripping my elixir into bowls and cups.
+I balanced sieve handles on spice jars to keep them from falling.
+With methodical precision, I rotated from filter to filter—emptying, replacing, emptying, replacing—careful not to waste a single drop of that precious tonic.
+I was a filtering machine, and by one in the morning, I had enough to make a drink.
+With a shaking hand, I raised it to my lips.

 It was good, but a little harsh; perhaps a bit sweet.
 Would it mellow over time?
 It needed a stronger gin to stand up to the flavors.
 I was tired.
 My back hurt.
 Sanity finally regained its hold, and I decided to change the filters once more and go to bed.